-- 5.1 The decision-maker will not have decided whether procedures were correctly followed at Stage 2 but will be recognising that arguments have been made by the Student which requires their case be considered further to ensure it is clearly evident that procedures have been correctly followed.
+- followed at Stage 2 but will be recognising that arguments have been made by the Student which requires their case be considered further to ensure it is clearly evident that procedures have been correctly followed.
 The decision-maker will produce a report explaining the reasons why there is an uncertainty whether the correct procedures were followed at Stage 2.
 The case will be reconsidered at Stage 2 in the light of the decision-maker's report and the request for review documentation.
 In requesting a reconsideration at Stage 2 the Student Appeals and Complaints Manager will ensure that the principles of a right to a fair hearing remain paramount, when directing what is reconsidered at Stage 2 and by whom.
 The case will not be considered afresh. - 5.2 The case will be reconsidered by the same Stage 2 decision-maker or Panel, unless the Stage 3 decision-maker judges that: - a) there is evidence of bias or unfairness in the original decision, such that the case should be reconsidered in its entirety by a new set of Panel members with no previous involvement of the case b) the case is particularly complex or raises fundamental points of principle such that it should be referred to a Review Panel